CHSchuepfer/DevCon/README.md

 ### General Notice
 - I would recommend that you fork this repo, set i to private and use it as a base for your own image.
-- You can then from time to time sync yur fork with this repo to get updates.
+- You can then from time to time sync your fork with this repo to get updates.

 <a id="First-time-setup"></a>
 ### First time setup